bowo-prasetyo/forkbuild/README.md

 ## Current Status

-**Version 0.2.6** — World Placement & Spatial Discovery
+**Version 0.2.6** — Persistence, Recovery & Autosave

-Published worlds now acquire positions in a shared spatial coordinate system via WorldPlacement, a strictly separated spatial layer.
-Coordinates never enter Document, World, or Publication.
-Moving a world is a placement operation that never requires republishing.
-SpatialIndexProvider performs bounds-aware discovery, and multiple placements can reference the same publication.
+0.2.6 addresses the most mundane but important failure: **the application crashes, the browser closes, or the machine loses power — and the user's work comes back.**

 ## Features